Kaelx/php-project/README.md

 # Php project (Farmers E-Commerce)

-I feel bad of my coding, its my first time building a this project. wew
+I feel bad of my coding, its my first time building a this project.